hyraiq/abnlookup/README.md

 - Verification contact the ABR through their API to retrieve information registered against the ABN.
 It will tell you if the ABN actually belongs to a business.

-In order to use the API (only necessary for verification), you'll need to register an account and receive a GUID which is used as an API key.
+In order to use the API (only necessary for verification), you'll need to [register an account](https://abr.business.gov.au/Tools/WebServices) to receive a GUID which is used as an API key.
 Once you register you can play with the API using the [official demo](https://abr.business.gov.au/json/) (note that this SDK uses the JSON services instead of XML).

 ## Type safety